Course of History

 Passion for history does not depend on age or gender.
 Some of our students are working as they study, and some are undertaking the challenge of real historical study in their retirement years.

-The teachers for each course share methods for reading and analyzing materials and texts and provide careful guidance on individual research themes.
+The teachers for each course share methods for reading and analyzing historical materials and texts and provide careful guidance on individual research themes.

 We spare no effort in providing the necessary support for students to conduct research based on their original perspectives and theories while referring to the achievements of their predecessors and to produce creative and unique research outcomes.